 Community

-The Task Force on Distributed Ledger Technologies – TF-DLT – is a working group within the GÉANT Community Programme, initiated in May 2021 with an initial 18-month lifespan.
+The Task Force on Distributed Ledger Technologies (TF-DLT) is a working group within the GÉANT Community Programme, initiated in May 2021.
 The group will explore the use of distributed ledger technologies and distributed identity, as well as Self Sovereign Identity (SSI) in the context of the research and the education community.
 This is a forum for gathering and exchanging experiences, ideas, knowledge and best practices, and for exploring related technologies, protocols and standards.

 Read More

-The T&I Incubator, which is part of the GÉANT Project (GN4-3), uses an agile approach to explore new ideas in the space of Trust and Identity for research and education and investigate new technologies that do not yet have a place in the project’s services ecosystem.
-This work can include testing or experimenting with potential new features for existing GÉANT services or developing business cases for potential new services and developments that would improve data protection and privacy aspects in services or software.
-The work is largely based on suggestions from the GÉANT community and regular demonstration events provide the opportunity for engagement.
+The Trust and Identity Incubator uses an agile approach to explore new ideas in the space of trust and identity for research and education, and investigate new technologies that do not yet have a place in the project’s services ecosystem.
+Work can include testing or experimenting with potential new features for existing GÉANT services or developing business cases for new services and developments that would improve data protection and privacy aspects in services or software.

 Read More

-The Trust and Identity Incubator Mentorship programme, known as ‘TIM’, brings together ambitious young professionals from across Europe with subject matter experts within the GÉANT Project’s T&I Incubator.
-This collaboration with the GÉANT Learning And Development team (GLAD) and National Research and Education Networks (NRENs) aims to contribute to a viable and sustainable pipeline of T&I products and services for the GÉANT project and the European NREN community, by pioneering and prototyping new ideas in the Trust and Identity field.
+The Trust and Identity Incubator Mentorship Programme brings together ambitious young professionals from across Europe with subject matter experts within the GÉANT Project’s Trust and Identity Incubator.
+This collaboration with the GÉANT Learning And Development team and National Research and Education Networks aims to contribute to a viable and sustainable pipeline of trust and identity products and services for the GÉANT project and the European NREN community.

 Read More

 The REFEDS (Research and Education FEDerations) group evolved in close cooperation with the GÉANT community and its programme of Task Forces and Special Interest Groups, and its secretariat is coordinated by a member of GÉANT Association staff.
-As the ‘voice’ that articulates the needs of research and education identity federations worldwide, REFEDS represents their requirements in the ever-growing space of access and identity management, working with and influencing the direction of other organisations and initiatives in developing access and identity management technology, policies and processes.
+As the ‘voice’ that articulates the needs of research and education identity federations worldwide, REFEDS represents their requirements in the ever-growing space of access and identity management.

 Read More